-The Schreiber Municipal Complex will be OPEN for phone calls only during regular business hours
+The Schreiber Municipal Complex will be OPEN for regular business hours

 Monday to Friday: 8:30am to 4:30pm

 The Corporation of the Township of Schreiber has been actively updating its Township planning and monitoring processes as the Novel Coronavirus (COVID-19) situation evolves in Canada and around the world

 Mayor Dave Hamilton and Township Administration are in regular contact with health officials in order to monitor the situation and the response from the Ontario Ministry of Health and the Public Health Agency of Canada

 “The Township of Schreiber is addressing the COVID-19 pandemic and public health emergency very seriously.
 We are taking every precaution to keep our residents and employees safe.
 Thank you for your cooperation during this time.” – Mayor Dave Hamilton